EBP Hall of Fame

 Biography:

-Deborah Platz currently serves as Assistant Commissioner, Crime Operations in the Australian Federal Police, where she is responsible for its Crime Response and the Victim Based Crime portfolios.
-Prior to joining the Australian Federal Police, Assistant Commissioner Platz served for 32 years in the Queensland Police Service (QPS), working her way up the ranks from constable in 1985 to Acting Assistant Commissioner.
-AC Platz holds a Masters degree in Applied Criminology and Police Executive Management from the University of Cambridge, a Masters degree in Business Administration and Graduate Diploma in Education from the University of the Sunshine Coast, and a Graduate Certificate in Legal and Justice Studies from Queensland University of Technology.
+Deborah Platz currently serves as Deputy Commissioner, New South Wales State Emergency Service.
+She is in charge of all operations relating to storms, floods and tsunami.
+Prior to this she has served in the Australian Federal Police, for four half years performing a range of roles as an Assistant Commissioner responsible for the Commands of Crime Operations, National Support and People and Culture Commands.
+Assistant Commissioner Platz served for 32 years in the Queensland Police Service (QPS), working her way up the ranks from constable in 1985 to Assistant Commissioner.
+She last served in the QPS as the Assistant Commissioner for Security and Counter Terrorism.
+Assistant Commissioner Platz holds a Master’s degree in Applied Criminology and Police Executive Management from the University of Cambridge, a Master’s degree in Business Administration and Graduate Diploma in Education from the University of the Sunshine Coast, and a Graduate Certificate in Legal and Justice Studies from Queensland University of Technology.
 In 2016 AC Platz was named the International Female Officer of the Year by the International Association of Women and Police, and the Most Outstanding Female Leader of the Queensland Police Service.
+In 2019 she was awarded the Queensland and Australian Telstra Businesswoman of the Year (Public Sector and Academia).

 Evidence-Based Research and Practice: